+105.01 If the qualifications and other requirements of the license applicant are satisfactory, the Bureau shall then require that said applicant submit a detailed statement of the methods he will employ.
+He must submit in writing his proposed company name for approval.
+No license shall be issued for two companies with the same or similar names.
 If these are approved, said applicant shall then furnish a bond in the proper amount as set forth in subsection 112.01 of this chapter in conformity to Miss.
-Code Ann.
-Section 69-19-9.
+Code Ann. §69-19-9.
 After all requirements have been met by the applicant for licensing, the Bureau shall then issue said applicant a license, PROVIDED, that no license shall be issued any person who fails to disclose to the Bureau the ingredients used in his practice, or who uses any material or method which has not been approved by the Bureau.
 A license is not transferable.
-When there is a change in a licensee's status, ninety (90) days shall be allowed for a qualified person to meet the requirements of section 102 of this chapter.
-When the death or disability of a licensee occurs, the Bureau may extend the period for qualifying a new licensee an additional 90 days before revoking or canceling the work of the operation.
+When there is a change in the status of a license holder due to uncontrollable circumstances, ninety (90) days shall be allowed for a qualified person to meet the requirements of section 102 of this chapter.